antwigambrah/laravel-api-starter/readme.md

 ## Rest Api with Laravel(5.5)

-A simple jwt rest api starter  built with laravel framework
+A simple jwt rest api starter

 ##Want to Build Upon It ?